lancegatlin/typemax/README.md

 ### Stride
 A bigram (e.g. TE, HA, IX) has "stride" if the keys pressed one after the other occur on different fingers.
 Stride allows finger(s) that just pressed a key to recover while the other finger(s) can begin travelling to the next key-press(es) while the first key press is still finishing.
 More stride means faster typing.
-TMX main goal is enable stride for as many MFU bigrams as possible.
+The main goal of TMX is to allow for stride in as many MFU bigrams as possible.

 Example bigrams with stride:
 * TH: MOOO(t) to OLOO(h)